JoshDoesIT/JoshDoes.IT-Website/content/blog/ai-embeddings-control-mapping.md

 - Understand business context
 - Make judgment calls on what "equivalent" means for their organization

-### 4. Open Source Matters
+### 4. Wrapping Up

-By open-sourcing the project, I've received feedback that improved it significantly.
+By posting this project publicly, I've received feedback that improved it significantly.
 Plus, others can use it, adapt it, and learn from it.

 ## What's Next?